 Volunteering at JoyRide Center is a rewarding and fun experience!
-Share in the joys of therapeutic riding by helping people with special abilities in your community today.
+Share in the joys of equine-assisted services by helping people with special abilities in your community today.

 Please view JoyRide Center’s Volunteer Manual and complete the Volunteer Registration & Release Forms and the Commitment Sheet.
 The forms may be emailed to firstname.lastname@example.org, brought with you to Volunteer Training or mailed to the JoyRide mailing address.

-SIDEWALKERS: Volunteers who walk beside our clients as they ride to assist with balance and to reinforce the instructor’s directions.
-Sidewalkers are directly responsible for the client and are those who normally get the most hands-on duties in therapeutic riding.
-As such, they have the capability to either enhance or detract from the lesson.
+These volunteers walk beside our clients as they ride to assist with balance and to reinforce the instructor’s directions.
+Sidewalkers are directly responsible for the client and are those who normally get the most hands-on duties during our horsemanship and physical therapy sessions.
+As such, they have the capability to greatly enhance the quality of a lesson.
 The sidewalker’s job is to help the instructor challenge the client to stretch, grow and develop to his or her fullest potential.
 No experience working with horses needed.

-HORSE HANDLERS: Volunteers who are directly responsible for the horse.
+These volunteers are directly responsible for the horse.
 The horse handler must also be aware of the client, instructor, sidewalkers and any potential hazards in or around the arena.
-A good handler can provide real therapeutic input to the client, as well as make it safe for him or her to have fun riding.
+A good handler can provide real therapeutic input to the clients, as well as make it safe for them to have an enjoyable riding experience.
 Prior horse experience is necessary.
 Volunteers will work with the horses from the ground, not be asked to ride.

 What are the requirements to be a JoyRide volunteer?